Strasburg, Missouri: 2000 census

 There were 51 households, out of which 33.3% had children under the age of 18 living with them, 54.9% were married couples living together, 5.9% had a female householder with no husband present, and 31.4% were non-families.
 23.5% of all households were made up of individuals, and 15.7% had someone living alone who was 65 years of age or older.
 The average household size was 2.67 and the average family size was 3.23.

 In the city the population was spread out, with 34.6% under the age of 18, 8.1% from 18 to 24, 26.5% from 25 to 44, 14.0% from 45 to 64, and 16.9% who were 65 years of age or older.
 The median age was 32 years.
 For every 100 females, there were 100.0 males.
 For every 100 females age 18 and over, there were 111.9 males.

 The median income for a household in the city was $30,417, and the median income for a family was $31,875.
 Males had a median income of $31,250 versus $17,500 for females.
 The per capita income for the city was $10,655.
 There were 20.0% of families and 30.1% of the population living below the poverty line, including 35.2% of under eighteens and 15.8% of those over 64.

 Politics/Elections

-In April 2011, Strasburg voters approved a 1% sales tax increase by a vote of 22–17.
-The tax was to be used for street and sidewalk maintenance.

 Junior City Council

 The Strasburg City Council established the United States' first Junior City Council in 2006, sponsored by City Council member Patricia Ford and strongly supported by Mayor Gregory McClure.
 In addition, State support came from District 122 Missouri House Representative Mike McGhee, who hosted a meeting with the founding council in its second year.
 The Council itself is composed of local youth who are elected into office.
 They focus on municipal issues, just as the official City Council does.
-The founding members of this council were as follows: Mayor Trenton Garza, Lieutenant Mayor Bronco Green, South Ward Councilman Matthew Baptista, North Ward Councilman Colton Oliver, South Ward Councilman Colten Stucker, and North Ward Councilman Brian Ross.
+Members of City council were as follows: Mayor Greg McClure, Lieutenant Mayor Gary Birge, South Ward Councilman Gary Birge, North Ward Councilman Pat Ford, South Ward Councilman Theresa Brayton, and North Ward Councilman Brian Ross.

+Education

+It is in the Strasburg C-3 School District, an elementary school district.

+Metropolitan Community College has the Strasburg school district area in its service area, but not its in-district taxation area.